EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

 > **Note**: This deployment currently only support public endpoints.
 If you require private network support, please modify the [azuredeploy.json](azuredeploy.json) file, or use the AKS deployment option.

+1. Fill in the required parameters and click `Review + create`.
+1. After the deployment is complete, click the `Outputs` tab to find the swagger endpoint of the RAFS service.

 #### Parameters for the Azure Container Apps deployment

 | Parameter | Description | Required |